Bobcat66/wayfinder/docs/src/installation/building_from_source.md

 >Building from source is a very involved process, and is generally not recommended for most use cases.

 >[!IMPORTANT]
 >Wayfinder is designed to be built with GCC 13 using the C++ 20 standard.
-Building with Clang and MSVC are not supported at the moment
+Building with Clang and MSVC are not supported.

 >[!NOTE]
 >This guide is designed for Ubuntu 24.04.1 LTS